Describing the Glock P9M

 As to the underwater operation, no, I have not tried this.
 The amphibious capability is a feature that really nobody needs, except for those few shooters who are, in fact, amphibious.
 Note that the pistol is mainly intended to be reliable around water, ie, after a dive or swim, not primarily for actual shots underwater.
 It does work, however, to the very limited extent that bullets are effective under water at all.

-Glock has made millions of pistols from 1982 in four different generations.
-However, the original order for the P9M in 1993 was only for 250.
+Glock has made millions of pistols from 1982 in five different generations.
+However, the original order for the P9M in 1993 was only for 250 pistols.
 Eventually, additional shipments (in either GEN2 or GEN3) have been ordered as the GSG9 has gone through their pistols, and a few other small agencies under the German interior ministry have also acquired it.
 The different orders of the P9M show slight differences in the markings.
 The GSG9 has periodically surplused and replaced these pistols with new ones.
 Some have been refurbished by Glock and made available on the civilian market in Germany.
 The P9M shown dates to 1994.
 It has many thousands of shots through it and still functions flawlessly.

 Suitable gear for the Glock includes the open Speedsec 3 kydex holster by Höppner & Schumann of Troisdorf, Germany, or the open Yaqui leather holster by Sickinger of Ottnang, Austria, as well as open Sickinger Combat Single Box leather magazine holders.
 In addition to the standard 17-round magazines, the extended yet almost identically-sized 19-round magazines with the +2 base plate are useful.
 The 33-round magazine was developed for the Glock 18 machine pistol and as such is mainly a gimmick when used with a semiautomatic, although such extended magazines are quite popular even in ordinary pistols with some special forces, eg the French GIPN anti-terror unit.